So, you want to add a new pipeline to nf-core - brilliant! Before you start typing, check that you're happy with the following points:

 We want people to run the latest development code by default up until the first release.

 dev as the default repository branch.

-After a release is created, we set the default branch back to
+After an initial release is created, we set the default branch back to

 master so that the default